 Nobody tells me I have to remove sentences or indeed whole blog posts.
 Nobody bursts into my house, armed with guns to blow my MS-ridden brain out, shouting my name and yelling I’ve been killed because of some sentences or images I published.

-As the days go on, and as I’m updating this article on Sunday morning, the need to avenge the cartoonists with my words is gone.
+As the days go on, and as I’m updating this article on Sunday morning, the need to avenge the cartoonists with my own words is gone.
 Instead, I’m trying to discover what leads people into such an abyss of destruction.
 Being very interested in Abnormal Psychology, the urge figuring out how certain people kill, maim and destroy in the name of something human beings created themselves (religion), took over.

 “They wanted to bring France to its knees, but instead France stood up.”